Genetics, Genomics & Evolution

 Mathematical and experimental approaches to the genetics of natural populations, especially as they relate to evolution.
 Emphasis on theoretical population genetics.

-Offered WIN, 4.0 credits, Weeks 1-10, Typically offered in odd-numbered years, Will likely be offered in WIN 2024
+Offered WIN, 4.0 credits, Weeks 1-10, odd years.
+Will be offered in WIN 2025

 GENOME 565 – Advanced Human Genetics

 The goal of the course is to provide students with knowledge and tools most useful for successful research in human genomics.
 Components of the course are: gene discovery and molecular function; genomic architecture; cancer genetics; and human diversity and evolution.
 The course meets winter quarter, with three lectures per week by the instructors and weekly section meetings.
 Multiple problem sets are based on real data.
-GENOME 372 is a pre-requisite; for genetics courses taken elsewhere, please ask the instructors.
-The class typically includes about 60 students, including both undergraduate and graduate students.

 GENOME 569 – Bioinformatics Workflows for High-Throughput Sequencing Experiments